Who is a 'must' for England in this form? - Garth Crooks' Team of the Week

 Each goal was brilliantly taken but his third was quite special.
 The vision was only matched by his composure, and the execution of the chip that exposed Illan Meslier's mistake.
 It left the entire Leeds defence at Toney's mercy - and the striker showed none.

 As for talk of Toney playing for England - I don't see why not.
 If he can stay as calm playing for England as he does for Brentford then he's a must.
-As for the decision by referee Robert Jones not to give Leeds a penalty for the tackle on Crysencio Summerville seemed absurd.
+As for the decision by referee Robert Jones not to give Leeds a penalty for the tackle on Crysencio Summerville, it seemed absurd.
 Hardly surprising Leeds manager Jesse Marsch completely lost it.

 The Crooks of the Matter